By

 with a smile.
 “Tell you what, though, before we get there, how about

-to Killala Parish Hall.”
+Killala Parish Hall.”

 Not having to pretend was good.
 It felt like a Christmas present by itself.

-So once he had changed into a suit and tie that looked
+So once he had changed into a suit and tie that looked as if it HAD seen

-as if it HAD seen an iron and would pass Mrs Whelan’s critical eye,
+an iron and would pass Mrs Whelan’s critical eye, he brought them

-couple of anti-grav cushions in case of a bumpy landing.
-Collette sat
+cushions in case of a bumpy landing.
+Collette sat with them.
+The rest,

-with them.
-The rest, Sean and Miche and his usual crew, Wyn, Stella and
+Sean and Miche and his usual crew, Wyn, Stella and Jamie, gathered around

-Jamie, gathered around the console and watched as he piloted the TARDIS
+the console and watched as he piloted the TARDIS in a slow orbit around

 For those who had never been in space before it was the trip of a lifetime.